asyncgui/asynckivy-ext-popup/README.md

     await ak.event(msgbox.ids.ok_button, 'on_release')
 ```

-If your popup doesn’t include a button and you want it to close when the user touches outside of it, you can simply sleep forever:
+If your popup doesn’t have a button that dismiss it, it's okay to sleep forever inside the with-block.
+The user can still dismiss the popup by touching outside of it or by pressing the escape key or the Android back button — unless `auto_dismiss` is set to False.

 ```python
 import asynckivy as ak